496 lines

 the <code>Config::new</code> and <code>run</code> functions on your own.</p>

-<p>In this section, well add the searching logic to the <code>minigrep</code> program by
+<p>In this section, we’ll add the searching logic to the <code>minigrep</code> program by

 using the Test-driven development (TDD) process.
 This software development